To schedule the Accuplacer Placement Test please click www.jscc.edu/accuplacer

-Cost: $20 (Fee is non-refundable and non-transferable)
+Cost: $20 (Note: All fees are non-refundable and non-transferable)

 Placement testing is required for first-time degree-seeking students age 21 and older.
 It is also required for degree seeking students with college work who have not passed a college-level English or math course who started to college after fall 1985.
 It assesses your college readiness skills in reading, writing and math.